History of Houseboats in Kerala

 History of Houseboats in Kerala.

-Due to the development in the road and rail transport facilities, these traditional mode of water transportation came to and end.
-Big size boats were of no use and many employees lost their job as boatman.
-Boat repairing men and boat builders were out of work and those who were depend on these industry were in fear of losing their job.
-At this time someone came up with the idea of turning this boat into Houseboat.
-At first it was in Alappuzha, the houseboat came into life.
+Due to the development in the road and rail transport facilities, these traditional modes of water transportation came to an end.
+Big size boats were of no use and many employees lost their job as a boatman.
+Boat repairing men and boat builders were out of work and those who depended on these industries were in fear of losing their job.
+At this time someone came up with the idea of turning these boats into Houseboats.
+At first, it was in Alappuzha, the houseboat came into life.
 It gradually developed and the tourism in Kerala flourished.

 Continuous development changed the interior of these boats.
-Presently the interiors of these boats are competent to five star hotels.
-Now these boats are equipped with diesel powered engine and generator to generate electricity.
+Presently the interiors of these boats are competent to five-star hotels.
+Now, these boats are equipped with a diesel-powered engine and generator to generate electricity.
 It turned to be a success and found more profitable than the traditional water transportation.

 Many old boats which were useless once, now transformed into Houseboats.
 Many boat owners turned their boats into houseboats.
-Houseboat designers came with new designs like one bedroom, two bedroom and three bedroom houseboats.
-Also the inside and outside of these houseboats modified to match the five star hotel rooms to attract foreign tourists.
-Now it become the one of the major business in the Alappuzha District.
+Houseboat designers came with new designs like one bedroom, two bedrooms, and three bedrooms houseboats.
+Also the inside and outside of these houseboats modified to match the five-star hotel rooms to attract foreign tourists.
+Now it becomes one of the major business in the Alappuzha District.
 Many travel agents in and outside India earning good commission for promoting these Houseboats.
 Well trained cooks are getting jobs on these boats for preparing food for guests.

 During the course of time it turned out to be a multi-million dollar business and many depend on this business for their livelihood.
 The rich backwaters, lakes, and canals in Kerala and the beauty of “God's own country” attract many foreign tourists for boating/cruise overnight in the backwaters.